-The Definitive Government Compliance Checklist for Records Management and Archiving in 2020
+Government Compliance Checklist for Data Archiving and FOIA

 For compliance officers and staff in federal and state agencies across the US

 NARA (National Archives and Records Administration) is an independent US government agency that oversees the documentation of government records and that works to ensure public access to national archives.

 It regularly issues guidelines that federal agencies need to follow when collecting, storing, and managing the records, some of which could be of national importance.

 We’ll start this chapter by going through some basic information on how NARA rules work.
 We will then look at the essential records management requirements you need to meet when managing your records in line with NARA guidelines.
 We’ll also look at NARA-compliant email management to help you manage the records in your agency.

 How NARA Works & What You Need to Know